mlibrary/chipmunk/PRINCIPLES.md

 able to provide only bit-level preservation on some material.
-Material is sometimes explicitly tagged with the level of preservation that is being provided for specific content (cf. Deep Blue preservation levels), but this isn\'t always made visible to the depositor or to end-users.
-Repositories with more tightly controlled kinds of content (e.g., HathiTrust) can afford to require format identification and validation for all content, but this comes at the cost of substantially reduced
+Material is sometimes explicitly tagged with the level of preservation that is being provided for specific content (cf. Deep Blue preservation levels), Repositories with more tightly controlled kinds of content (e.g., HathiTrust) can afford to require format identification and validation for all content, but this comes at the cost of substantially reduced